Book cover

 8.2.3 Benefits

 The main benefit of unit testing is detecting bugs before the code goes into production.
 When the system is under development, the costs to fix bugs are lower.
-Consequently, in systems with tests, it’s less likely that customers become surprised by bugs.
+Consequently, in systems with comprehensive tests, it’s less likely that customers will be surprised by bugs.

 8.3 Principles and Smells